Good Practice Guide

 CALL DGEMV('T',M,N,2.0D0,A,LDA,X,1,0.0D0,Y,1)

-Instruction and data parallelism
+Instruction and data parallelism optimisation

-For code sectors that cannot be expressed with libraries call we present succinctly the general rules which help the compiler to generate fast executables.
 The programmer should try to use constructs that expose the instruction-level parallelism to the compiler but avoiding heavy code containing simple optimisations that a modern compiler can do, see Ref [2].

 Cache optimisation

 Although HECToR's processor can perform more than one floating point operation per clock step with data from registers the access time to main memory is of the order of hundreds of clock steps.
-The technological solution for this disparity is to use a hierarchy of smaller cache memories that have shorter access times.(In the current configuration HECToR processors have two individual cache levels per core and a shared level across six cores.)
+The technological solution for this disparity is to use a hierarchy of smaller cache memories that have shorter access times.
+In the current configuration HECToR processors have one individual cache level per core, a second level shared by two cores (the so-called module) and a third level shared across 8 cores (the so-called die).
 The cache helps because if a memory address is used by the processor at a given instant there is in general a high probability to use the address again, or one in its close vicinity, after a short time interval.
 Therefore, performance can be improved further by seeking actively to access the memory in local patterns which allows use of the data already in cache as many times as possible.

 There are two types of locality:

-A simple example that shows the importance of the spatial locality is the order of the nested loops over matrix elements.
-If the matrix does not fit in first level cache memory the computation is significantly faster if the inner loop goes be over the first index in Fortran or over the second index in C, thus accessing neighbouring elements in memory.
+A simple example that shows the importance of spatial locality is the order of the nested loops over matrix elements.
+If the matrix does not fit in first level cache memory the computation is significantly faster if the inner loop goes over the first index in Fortran or over the second index in C, thus accessing neighbouring elements in memory.

 We mention briefly two more technical aspects which are important in memory optimisation.

-More information on cache and optimisation techniques can be found in Ref [5].
 Performance analysis tools are helpful in spotting cache utilisation problems.

 Memory management and OOP